asetyaev/nsxv_plugin/doc/test/source/test_suite_system.rst

     1. Setup for system tests.
     2. Navigate to Project -> Compute -> Instances
-    3. Launch 5 instance VM_1 simultaneously with image TestVM-VMDK and flavor m1.tiny in vcenter1 az in default net_04.
+    3. Launch 5 instance VM_1 simultaneously with image TestVM-VMDK and flavor m1.tiny in vcenter az in default net_04.
     4. All instance should be created without any error.
-    5. Launch 5 instance VM_2 simultaneously with image TestVM-VMDK and flavor m1.tiny in vcenter2 az in default net_04.
+    5. Launch 5 instance VM_2 simultaneously with image TestVM and flavor m1.tiny in nova az in default net_04.
     6. All instance should be created without any error.
     7. Check connection between VMs (ping, ssh)
     8. Delete all VMs from horizon simultaneously.